 - Place the receiver on a firm and level surface.
-Be certain that the surface and any mounting hardware can support the AVR's weight. - Provide proper space above and below the receiver for ventilation.
-If you install the receiver in a cabinet or other enclosed area, provide cooling air within the cabinet.
+Be certain that the surface and any mounting hardware can support the AVR's weight. - Provide proper space above and below the AVR for ventilation.
+Recommended clearance distances are 30cm above the unit, 30cm behind the unit and 30cm on each side of the unit. - If you install the AVR in a cabinet or other enclosed area, provide cooling air within the cabinet.
 Under some circumstances, a fan may be required. - Do not obstruct the ventilation slots on the top of the receiver or place objects directly over them. - Do not place the receiver directly on a carpeted surface. - Do not place the receiver in moist or humid locations, in extremely hot or cold locations, in areas near heaters or heat registers, or in direct sunlight.